Washington State Capitol

-The Washington State Capitol or Legislative Building in Olympia is the home of the government of the state of Washington.
-It contains chambers for the Washington State Legislature and offices for the governor, lieutenant governor, secretary of state and treasurer and is part of a campus consisting of several buildings.
-Buildings for the Washington Supreme Court, executive agencies and the Washington Governor's Mansion are part of the capitol campus.
+The Washington State Capitol (or "Legislative Building") in Olympia is the home of the government of the state of Washington.
+It contains the chambers of the Washington State Legislature, offices for the governor, lieutenant governor, secretary of state, and state treasurer.
+It is part of a larger administrative campus including buildings for the Washington Supreme Court, the Washington Governor's Mansion, and many other state agencies.
+It is owned and operated by the Department of Enterprise Services (DES).